Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Introduction: Mediation analysis for semicompeting risks

-To be consistent with clinical interest, an interventionist approach has been proposed assuming that treatment has two components and that each component only exerts an effect on one event, the mediator (intermediate event) or the outcome (terminal event) \citep{robins2022interventionist}.
-The separable effects framework can deal with longitudinal or time-to-event measurements with time-varying confounders.
+To target clinical interests directly, the separable effects framework has been proposed as an interventionist approach, assuming that treatment has two components and that each component exerts an effect on only one of the two events: the mediator (intermediate event) or the outcome (terminal event) \cite{robins2022interventionist}.
+The treatment components can be assigned different values in a hypothetical world or in a future experiment.
+The separable effects framework is a powerful device to deal with longitudinal or time-to-event measurements with time-varying confounders.
 The total effect is decomposed into a separable direct effect and a separable indirect effect.
-Identifying separable effects requires dismissible treatment components, which essentially excludes unmeasured confounding between mediator and outcome \citep{stensrud2022separable}.
-In addition, partial isolation of time-varying confounders should be assumed for identification, stating that each treatment component has an isolated effect on a set of time-varying confounders \citep{stensrud2021generalized}.
-However, partial isolation cannot be verified in real-world trials, limiting the interpretation of separable effects.
+Identifying separable effects requires dismissible treatment components, which essentially excludes unmeasured confounding between the mediator and the outcome \cite{stensrud2022separable, breum2024estimation, yu2025Separable}.
+The validity of this identification assumption essentially requires that the causal pathways from each treatment component to each set of time-varying confounders are isolated, referred to as partial isolation \cite{stensrud2021generalized}.
+Although separable effects may align with clinical interests, this partial isolation condition cannot be verified in the presence of treatment-induced confounding in real-world trials using observed data when subject knowledge is absent, which limits the identification and interpretation of separable effects.